The Terror Dream: Synopsis

-In the next part of the book, Faludi traces the history of how American culture has always loved myths created of rescuing "damsels in distress".
-Faludi talks about Jessica Lynch's story of being a prisoner of war.
-Lynch was originally portrayed in the media as a tough girl, but the media soon cast her as a "damsel in distress" who needed saving.
-Throughout history, a demand for the manly man was needed to convey the image that America could defend itself from any foreign entities.
-Faludi argues that the 9/11 attacks caused Americans to return to these myths that have been ingrained into our psyche and try to restore traditional gender roles out of fear.
+Part Two, "Phylogeny", traces the history of American culture's long history of captivity narratives, and their romanticization in novels and films, focusing especially John Ford's The Searchers.
+In the chapter "Precious Little Jessi", Faludi examines Jessica Lynch's experience as a prisoner of war, as opposed to how she was represented by military spokesmen and in the media.
+Lynch was originally portrayed as a tough girl, but the media soon cast her as a fragile waif who needed saving.
+Lori Piestewa (Hopi), whom Lynch credits with saving her life before being killed, and Shoshanna Johnson, who like Lynch was taken prisoner and survived, were sidelined in the press, because they did not fit the preferred image.
+Throughout history, the image of a "manly" man protecting helpless females has seemed necessary to convey the message that America could defend itself from any foreign entities.
+Faludi argues that the 9/11 attacks caused Americans to return to these myths that have been ingrained into the national psyche, attempting to restore traditional gender roles out of fear.

-Faludi concludes that we need to become an equal society that embraces diversity and individual talents instead of retreating to these false ideologies that do more harm than good to our society.
+Faludi concludes that positive action is needed by both women and men, if America is to become an equal society embracing diversity and individual talents, instead of retreating to false ideologies that do more harm than good: